The NIHR i4i Challenge Awards Call 9 is inviting applications for the assessment of medtech innovations in healthcare settings.

 - Projects will not have a duration limit.
 Timelines will need to be commensurate with the requirements of the project and the delivery of outputs, in terms of potential healthcare uptake and patient benefit.

 - There is no upper funding limit, but costs must be fully justified.

 Please download the full scope for more information about the 2019 Challenge Awards.

 The submission deadline for Stage 1 applications is 12 June 2019 at 1pm.
 Further information on key dates can be found on the i4i website.

-A Word template of the application form is also available on the i4i website and can be found here.
+A Word template of the application form is also available on the i4i website.

 The i4i team will be hosting a webinar on 08 May 2019 at 10.30am to provide information and answer questions on the aims, scope and eligibility of the call.
 The link to join the webinar will be published on the i4i website closer to the date.